Creative Representation For Governmental Entities

 Texas municipal employees unions breathe sigh of relief

-by | May 20, 2021 | Public sector labor relations |
+by | May 20, 2021 | Public Sector Labor Relations |

 Police and firefighter unions in municipalities across the state likely breathed a sigh of relief when the Texas Court of Appeals decided in favor of the Houston Professional Firefighters Association (HPFFA).